Richland and Pulaski Civil War Soldiers Monument

 In the 20th century, Oswego County's economy shifted towards manufacturing, particularly in the steel and automotive industries.
 The construction of power plants along the Oswego River, including the James A. FitzPatrick Nuclear Power Plant, brought new job opportunities and bolstered the county's energy sector.
 Today, Oswego County continues to thrive as a center for tourism, agriculture, and renewable energy production, with attractions like the Oswego Harborfest and the Salmon River Fishing Derby drawing visitors from near and far.

-This timeline provides a concise overview of the key events in the history of Oswego County, New York.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Oswego County, New York.

 • 1792: Oswego County is established as one of the original counties in New York State.